dmitryrotay/haskell-raytracer/README.md

 ### Thoughts

 `Space` module feels clunky.
 I implemented `Point` and `Vector` as data types instead of proposed in the book tuples or lists.
 As a result, there are too many specialized functions which so far are not used anywhere outside the module's test suite and projectile example.
 Cannot tell how heavily this module will be used further down the line.
-It might make sense to implement the primitives as matrices constructed from corresponding functions. *(Edit: The module is already used heavily in the next chapter)*
+It might make sense to implement the primitives as matrices constructed from corresponding functions.

+*([Edit]: The `Space` module is already used heavily in the next chapter)*

 `Canvas` `setPixel` performance is a bit of a concern.
 Setting a large number of pixels even on a moderately sized canvas one-by-one will be inefficient.
 In the projectile example I used a `HashMap` of pixels and `map` to set pixels in one pass.
 In the future it will probably be better to just construct the canvas from a pre-built set of pixels.